Bounding the rotating wave approximation for coupled harmonic oscillators: Conclusions

-We believe that our work improves the understanding of the rotating wave approximation, providing a full non-perturbative quantification of the difference between the states obtained in the presence and the absence of the approximation when initial Gaussian states are considered.
+We believe that our work provides a definitive answer to the question of the validity of the rotating wave approximation for two coupled quantum harmonic oscillators, as well as a non-perturbative quantification of the dynamics when initial Gaussian states are considered.
 This approach can therefore be used to further investigate the formal aspects of the theory.

 \acknowledgments We thank Pablo Tieben, Matthias M. M\"uller, and Daniel Zeuch for useful comments, discussions and suggestions.
 A.F., F.W.M. and D.E.B. acknowledge support from the joint project No. 13N15685 ``German Quantum Computer based on Superconducting Qubits (GeQCoS)'' sponsored by the German Federal Ministry of Education and Research (BMBF) under the \href{https://www.quantentechnologien.de/fileadmin/public/Redaktion/Dokumente/PDF/Publikationen/Federal-Government-Framework-Programme-Quantum-technologies-2018-bf-C1.pdf}{framework programme ``Quantum technologies -- from basic research to the market''}.
 D.E.B. also acknowledges support from the German Federal Ministry of Education and Research via the \href{https://www.quantentechnologien.de/fileadmin/public/Redaktion/Dokumente/PDF/Publikationen/Federal-Government-Framework-Programme-Quantum-technologies-2018-bf-C1.pdf}{framework programme ``Quantum technologies -- from basic research to the market''} under contract number 13N16210 ``SPINNING''.
 G.S.P. acknowledges support from the Research Council of Finland Centre of Excellence QTF (project 352925).